-In the last few decades, many American chefs have begun to highlight the short rib on their menus, most likely because it is one of the most intensely flavorful beef cuts available.
+In the last few decades, many American chefs have begun to include short ribs on their menus, most likely because it is one of the most tender, intensely flavorful beef cuts available when cooked low and slow.
 There are thirteen ribs on a steer, and the short ribs come from the fifth through eighth ribs mostly, where the end of the brisket navel is overlapped by the rib loin.
 The fat marbling is high in this midsection, but the meat can be tough if it isn’t properly handled.

 There are a few highly successful methods to cooking short ribs, all of which take a bit of time.
 Most common is the braise.
 Braising is a technique that requires a high-heat sear, then a slow-and-low stew in the oven with stock and aromatics.
 Braising is one of my favorite methods because it yields rich, flavorful fall-off-the-bone meat and beautiful gravy.
 In the colder months, this is my go to technique.
 The oven warms the whole kitchen and the scent of the simmering stew brings comfort to the entire house.

-2 T Ancho chili powder, or dark chili powder
+2 tbsp ancho chili powder, or dark chili powder

-1 clove garlic, grated or 2 t granulated garlic
+1 clove garlic, grated or 2 tsp granulated garlic

-1/4 yellow onion grated, or 2 t onion powder
+1/4 yellow onion grated, or 2 tsp onion powder

 Combine all ingredients in a mixing bowl and mix well.
 Rub the ribs with the seasoning mix, making sure to get all the nooks and crannies.
 Place in a resealable plastic bag and let sit for at least 12 hours, preferably.

 Preheat the oven to 325 degrees.
-Place the ribs on a roasting rack and baking pan and cook for one and a half hours, until the fat is well rendered.
+Place the ribs on a roasting rack and baking pan and cook for 1-1/2 hours, until the fat is well rendered.
 Remove the ribs from the roasting rack and cover with foil.
 Cook for another two hours.

 Take the ribs from the oven and let them cool enough to handle them.
 Pick the meat from the bones, and discard any excess fat.
 Taste for seasoning, adding kosher salt and lime juice to taste.